Yoge-ra/spotify_data_analysis_sql/README.md

 ---
 ## **Queries
-1.Calculate the average danceability of tracts in each album 2.Find the top 5 tracks with the highest energy values.
+--1.Calculate the average danceability of tracts in each album --2.Find the top 5 tracks with the highest energy values.
-3. List all tracks with their views and likes where official_vedio = 'True' 4.Find the top3 most viewed tracks for each artist using window function 5.write query to find tracks where the liveness score above avg 6.Use a WITH clause to calculate the diff b/w the highest ans lowest energy values for tracks in each album
+--3.
+List all tracks with their views and likes where official_vedio = 'True' --4.Find the top3 most viewed tracks for each artist using window function --5.write query to find tracks where the liveness score above avg --6.Use a WITH clause to calculate the diff b/w the highest ans lowest energy values for tracks in each album
 ---

 ---
 # Technology Stack
 - **Database**: PostgreSQL
-- **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions
-- **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)

 ## How to Run the Project
 1. Install PostgreSQL and pgAdmin (if not already installed).